flutter/devtools/tool/README.md

    dart tool/update_version.dart auto --type release
    ```

+Verify:
+* that this script updated the pubspecs under packages/
+* updated all references to those packages.
+*  make sure that the version constant in `packages/devtools_app/lib/devtools.dart` was updated

+These packages always have their version numbers updated in lock, so we don't have to worry about versioning.

+> Note: Updating to a new `dev` version will automatically prepare the version for a new `minor` release (eg, `2.17.0` will become `2.18.0-dev.0`).
+To update to a `major` or `patch` release instead, specify either `dev,patch` or `dev,major` (eg, `dart tool/update_version.dart auto --type dev,patch`).

 #### Update the CHANGELOG.md (for non-dev releases)

 * Use the tool `generate-changelog` to automatically update the `packages/devtools/CHANGELOG.md` file.